threedworld-mit/tdw/Documentation/lessons/physx/composite_objects.md

 ### Springs

 In general, you shouldn't adjust the spring force.
-You *can* safely adjust the damper but you usually won't need to do.
+You *can* safely adjust the damper but you usually won't need to.
 Setting the target position will make the spring start to move, assuming that it has a non-zero force:

 - Set the spring damper value with [`set_spring_damper`](../../api/command_api.md#set_spring_damper).
 The damper value affects how freely the spring will swing.
 This is normally considered static data and won't update `composite_object_manager.static[object_id].springs[spring_id].damper`
 - Set the spring force with [`set_spring_force`](../../api/command_api.md#set_spring_force).
-A non-zero will allow the joint to move when a target position is set.
+A non-zero force will allow the joint to move when a target position is set.
 This is normally considered static data and won't update `composite_object_manager.static[object_id].springs[spring_id].force`
 - Set the hinge limits with [`set_hinge_limits`](../../api/command_api.md#set_hinge_limits) (in the build, "spring" is a sub-category of "hinge").
 This is normally considered static data and won't update `composite_object_manager.static[object_id].springs[spring_id].min_limit` or `composite_object_manager.static[object_id].springs[spring_id].max_limit`
 - Set the target position (angle in degrees) with [`set_spring_target_position`](../../api/command_api.md#set_spring_target_position).
 This is a dynamic property that *will* affect `composite_object_manager.static[object_id].springs[spring_id].velocity` and `composite_object_manager.static[object_id].springs[spring_id].angle`